VaheHayrapetyan/powgo-tcp/README.md

-# powgo
+# powgo-tcp

 Hello.
-Here you will get acquainted with the powgo library.
-A library based on the idea of Proof of work (PoW).
+Here you will get acquainted with the powgo-tcp library.
+It is a client-server system protected by Proof of work (PoW) authorization with a challenge-response protocol and running on TCP.

-Proof of work (PoW) is a form of cryptographic proof in which one party (the prover) proves to others (the verifiers) that a certain amount of a specific computational effort has been expended.
-Verifiers can subsequently confirm this expenditure with minimal effort on their part.
+Remark:
+This library uses the github.com/VaheHayrapetyan/powgo library, specifically the powgo.NewChallenge, powgo.Solve, powgo.Verify functions to create a challenge, solve a challenge, and verify a proof.

 Functions:

-    func NewChallenge(difficulty uint32, nonce []byte) (challenge []byte) func Solve(challenge []byte, data []byte) (proof []byte, err error) func Verify(challenge []byte, proof []byte, data []byte) (ok bool, err error)

-Structures:
+    func PowServer(host string, difficulty uint32, serverData []byte, getResponse func() string) error func PowClient(host string, serverData []byte) (string, error)

+Types:

+    type Conn struct {
+        id         uint64
+        connection net.Conn
+    }

-    type Algorithm string
+    type Command uint8

     const (
-        Sha111 Algorithm = "sha111"
+        PingC = iota
+        ChallengeC
+        ProofC
+        PongC
+        ErrorC
     )

-    type Challenge struct {
-        Alg        Algorithm // The requested algorithm
-        Difficulty uint32    // The requested difficulty
-        Nonce      []byte    // Nonce to diversify the challenge }

-    type Proof struct {
-        buf []byte
-    }

 Now let's start from the beginning․
-In order for the provers to prove that they are worthy of something, it is necessary to challenge them, for which they will be rewarded.

-    func NewChallenge(difficulty uint32, nonce []byte) (challenge []byte)
+    func PowServer(host string, difficulty uint32, serverData []byte, getResponse func() string) error

-The NewChallenge function creates and returns this challenge.
-Difficulty and nonce parameters are passed into the function to add some complexity and diversify.
-Difficulty is the degree of complexity that determined how difficult it will be for a prover to find the answer to a given challenge.
-Nonce is information that is sent to the client (prover) each time a challenge is presented.
-Through it, the challenges are different from each other.
+The PowServer function gets host, difficulty, serverData, getResponse.
+Host is a server host.
+Difficulty is the degree of complexity that determined how difficult it will be for a prover (client) to find the answer to a given challenge.
+The data is a server (verifier) standard information known to the client (prover).
+It is used to solving and verifying a challenge. getResponse is a function that returns a string value that is the final response returned to the client.

-    func Solve(challenge []byte, data []byte) (proof []byte, err error)

-The Solve function solves the challenge and returns the answer as proof.
-Challenge and data parameters are passed to the function.
-Data is a server (verifier) standard information known to the client (verifier).
-It is used to solving and verifying a challenge.
-The function returns an error, for example, when the challenge has an invalid structure or when the algorithm type is not equal to Sha111.

-    func Verify(challenge []byte, proof []byte, data []byte) (ok bool, err error)
+    func PowClient(host string, serverData []byte) (string, error)

-The Verify function checks the solution against the Sha111 algorithm, returns true if the correct solution was sent, and false otherwise.
-The function takes as parameters the challenge, the proof of the given challenge, and the data which is the same data we passed to the Solve function.
-The function returns an error, for example, when the challenge has an invalid structure or when the algorithm type is not equal to Sha111.

-    //example of using a powgo library

-    import (
-        "fmt"
-        pow "github.com/VaheHayrapetyan/powgo"
-    )

-    func main() {
-        //create a proof of work challenge with difficulty 30 challenge := pow.NewChallenge(30, []byte("some random nonce"))
-        fmt.Printf("challenge: %s\n", challenge)
+The PowClient function gets a host, which is the server host, data that is defined in the same way as it was defined for the PowServer function.

+As you can see, in the types section, there is a Command type and five types of commands:
+0. PingC
+1. ChallengeC
+2. ProofC
+3. PongC
+4. ErrorC

-        // solve the proof of work
+Describe the progress of the program։
-        proof, err := pow.Solve(challenge, []byte("some server data"))
-        if err != nil {
-            panic(err)
-        }
-        fmt.Printf("proof: %s\n", proof)

-        // verify if the proof is correct ok, err := pow.Verify(challenge, proof, []byte("some server data")) if err != nil {
-            panic(err)
-        }
-        fmt.Printf("verify: %v", ok)
-    }

-        // Output:
-        //		challenge:  sha2bday-5-c29tZSByYW5kb20gbm9uY2U
-        //		proof:      AAAAAAAGZZ8AAAAAAA4LyQAAAAAADyI4
-        //		check:      true
+0. the client connects to the server, then sends it the PingC command,
+1. the server receives the PingC command and creates a challenge via the powgo.NewChallenge function and sends it to the client along with the ChallengeC command,
+2. upon receiving a challenge, the client solves it using the powgo.Solve function, obtains a proof, and sends it to the server along with the ProofC command,
+3. the server receives the proof and verifies it using the powgo.Verify function: when the powgo.Verify function returns true, the server sends the expected response to the client along with the PongC command,
+4. when the powgo.Verify function is returned false, the server sends an error message to the client along with the ErrorC command․

+Our library is based on TCP.
+Therefore, we created a communication protocol that looks like this: 1 byte command, 4 bytes messageLength of type int, a message whose length is equal to messageLength.

 That's all !!!
 Thank you for your attention.